Sep 7 2011: The Deregulated Muse & Post-War Anthologies Review (Sheffield Thursday No.10, 1999)

 “The range of this anthology raises a difficult question for the editor,” writes Sean O’Brien in his brief introduction to The Firebox.
 “How can such a variety of work, extending across half a century and arising from several cultures, be introduced in such a way that the interested non-specialist reader has some sense of the shape of the period, its major features, schools, debates, lines of development and so on.
 In the end, of course, the poems should speak for themselves…”.
 The next line, inevitably, starts with a “but…”.
-It’s a poser to which Robert Crawford and Simon Armitage would no doubt give their assent, and in selecting ninety-odd poets each, the editors of these anthologies guarantee that their ‘interested non-specialist reader’ is sure to find a lot of good individual poems by a good range of excellent poets in either.
+It’s a poser to which Robert Crawford and Simon Armitage would no doubt give their assent, and in selecting ninety-odd poets each, the editors of these anthologies guarantee that their ‘interested non-specialist reader’ is sure to find a lot of worthwhile individual poems by a moderately broad range of excellent poets in either.

-For a reviewer, however, (a classic case of the ‘rather-too-interested specialist reader, possibly with an axe-to-grind’) the question must be how contentious a picture these anthologies present, whether sleights of hand are at work in the editorial process.
+For a reviewer, however (a classic case of the ‘rather-too-interested specialist reader, possibly with an axe-to-grind’) the question must be how contentious a picture these anthologies present, whether sleights of hand are at work in the editorial process.
 Given that it’s necessary to begin somewhere, the fact that both these anthologies are premised on the notion that British poetry of the post-war period cannot be understood without reference to the poetry of Ireland, and that both introductions stress the ‘devolution’ and ‘decentering’ of British poetry away from an authoritative centre, it’s probably worth starting with a look at the treatment of Gaelic and Welsh language poetry, if only as a kind of thumbnail devolutionary ‘test case’.

 The bald list of inclusions tends to favour the Penguin book, since while O’Brien dutifully trots out the excellent Nuala Ni Dhomniall (bilingually, in versions by Muldoon and Longley) then treats Sorley MacLean and Iain Crichton Smith as English-language poets, Armitage and Crawford supplement bilingual selections presentations from all three with others from Derrick Thomson, Bobi Jones, Menna Elfyn and Meg Bateman.
 Yet welcome as this presence is, it’s still only token, and is deeply suspect not because innumerable contenders are omitted, but precisely because the editors themselves make such heavy weather of inclusiveness.